 Understanding the COVID Vaccine and mRNA

-This breakthrough technology, which creates immunity in a different way than traditional vaccines, is one reason the COVID vaccine testing and development took less than a year.
+The use of mRNA technology, which creates immunity differently than traditional vaccines, is a key reason COVID-19 vaccine testing and development was done in under a year.

 How Vaccines Work